A Unified Distributed Algorithm for Hybrid Near-Far Field Activity Detection in Cell-Free Massive MIMO: Introduction

-Simulation results demonstrate superior performance of the proposed algorithm compared with existing benchmarks.
-In particular, it achieves detection performance close to that of the centralized approach, while requiring much fewer bits for fronthaul transmission and significantly shorter computation time.
-Furthermore, simulation results also corroborate the theoretical analysis that increasing the proportion of near-field channels leads to better detection performance.
+With the information exchange between APs and the CPU only involving local detection results instead of the original received signals, the computational complexity and communication overhead of the proposed distributed algorithm is significantly reduced compared to the centralized approach.
+This is shown by theoretical analysis and confirmed by simulations, where the proposed algorithm achieves detection performance close to that of the centralized approach while requiring much fewer bits for fronthaul transmission and significantly shorter computation time.
+Furthermore, simulation results show superior performance of the proposed algorithm compared with existing benchmarks, and corroborate the theoretical analysis that increasing the proportion of near-field channels leads to better detection performance.

 The rest of the paper is organized as follows.
 Section~\ref{sec:system} introduces the hybrid near-far field system model and problem formulation.
 Section~\ref{sec:detection_performance} theoretically analyzes how hybrid near-far field channels impact the detection performance.
 Section~\ref{sec:distributed} presents the unified distributed algorithm.
 Section~\ref{convergence analysis} establishes the convergence guarantee of the proposed distributed algorithm.
 Simulation results are provided in Section~\ref{sec:simulation}.
-Finally, we conclude the paper in Section~\ref{sec:conclusion}.
+Finally, the paper is concluded in Section~\ref{sec:conclusion}.